BrandonEstrada/BrandonEstrada/README.md

 - 👋 Hi, my name is Brandon Estrada!
-- 👀 I’m interested in full stack development, machine learning, and ai!
+- 👀 I’m interested in full stack development, machine learning, and AI!
 - 🌱 I’m currently learning MERN stack and python!
 - 📫 You can reach me at Brandon.Estrada@utdallas.edu!